xyan0001/RedisQueueDemo/README.md

 1. **TerminalManagementService**: ASP.NET Core Web API that provides terminal allocation and management
 2. **Redis**: Central storage for terminal information, status, and session data
 3. **Kubernetes**: Container orchestration for deployment and scaling

+### Performance Optimizations

+#### Terminal Information Caching

+To reduce Redis load and improve performance:

+1. Static terminal information is cached in-memory using `ConcurrentDictionary<string, TerminalInfo>`
+2. Cache is initialized during application startup
+3. Redis lookups are only performed for cache misses
+4. All terminal information writes update both Redis and the in-memory cache
+5. Thread-safe operations are ensured through `ConcurrentDictionary` APIs

+This optimization significantly reduces latency for terminal allocation and session creation operations.

 ### Redis Data Structure